(Re)Writing the International: Interrogating Histories, Imagining Futurities

 • Pedagogical reflections on and of the international (ways of teaching / knowing & making

-known). • Resisting the extractivist and exploitative settler-colonial origins, presents, and afterlives of
+known). • Resisting the extractivist and exploitative settler-colonial origins, presents, and afterlives of the international.

 • Anti-racist, anti-imperialist, and anti-capitalist imaginaries of the pasts, presents, and futures.